 - The rent-reduction agreement may be conditional upon final approval of the application by CMHC.

-- The property owner and tenant are permitted to enter into their own form of rent-reduction agreement, provided that such agreement substantially contains the terms required by the program.
+- The property owner and tenant are permitted to enter into their own form of rent-reduction agreement, provided that such agreement is in a form compliant with the requirements of the program.
 However, any prior agreement providing for rent reduction in respect of April, May and/or June of 2020 (including, presumably, any rent-deferral agreement) that does not comply with the program must be superseded by the program-compliant rent-reduction agreement.

 Even with these additional details, there remain numerous practical and business questions raised by the program framework, including the following:

 - Will certain non-corporate tax-exempt entities be excluded from the program, in light of the requirement for 2018 and/or 2019 income tax returns and/or commercial rental revenue in 2020?

 - Will the prohibition to use any direct or indirect means to recover the forgiven amounts result in restrictions on property owners obtaining what would have otherwise been market increases in rent?

 - When will CMHC designate the Crown corporations that are eligible property owners under the program?

 - The documentation states that the program loan amount is reduced by rental interruption insurance and any non-repayable proceeds of any federal or provincial government programs (other than the CECRA program) targeted at commercial rent assistance instituted in response to the COVID-19 emergency.
 Additionally, the property owner must notify CMHC if it, or to its knowledge, the tenant receives any such amounts.
 The documentation does not clarify the level of effort that the property owner and the tenant must take to collect such proceeds.